IronShield-Tech/ironshield-docs/docs/platforms/api.md

 ### Key Features

-- **🔐 Cryptographic Verification** - RSA/ECDSA signatures allow offline verification of PoW tokens
+- **🔐 Offline Cryptographic Verification** - ECDSA signatures allow offline verification and authentication of PoW tokens
 - **⚡ Zero-Latency Verification** - No need to contact IronShield servers for token validation
 - **🛡️ Sandboxed Security** - Verification works in completely isolated environments
 - **🌐 Universal Compatibility** - Works with any HTTP-based API or service